DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-header-row.md

 Field | Description
 -------|------------
-before | The Vue slot with controls that listed before column title.
+before | The Vue slot containing controls that are rendered before the column title.

 ### DxTableHeaderRow.DxRow